spacetelescope/jdaviz/docs/dev/infrastructure.rst

   and selection of specific rows (to then be highlighted in other viewers or interacted with in notebook/lab).

-In addition to the componenent widgets above, there are also *plugins* that goes with them to provide the necessary user interactions.
+In addition to the component widgets above, there are also *plugins* that go with them to provide the necessary user interactions.
 Each plugin is specialized to do one thing, e.g., a "model fitting" plugin to allow users to fit :ref:`astropy models <astropy:astropy-modeling>` to spectra.